-Student applying with a bachelor' degree Student applying with an advanced degree Undergraduate background in psychology/education or related field with a GPA of 2.75 Minimum GPA of 3.25 in a related field Two letters of recommendation Two letters of recommendation Submission of GRE with a minimum GRE Verbal and Quantitative of 144, respectively.
-Submission of GRE with a minimum GRE Verbal and Quantitative of 144, respectively.
-Written statement of learning goals and objectives Written statement of learning goals and objectives
+Student applying with a bachelor' degree Student applying with an advanced degree Undergraduate background in psychology/education or related field with a GPA of 2.75 Minimum GPA of 3.25 in a related field Two letters of recommendation Two letters of recommendation Written statement of learning goals and objectives Written statement of learning goals and objectives

-Next, students are invited for a personal interview and asked to supply a sample of their writing preferably using APA style.
-Data sources (cumulative average, GRE scores, recommendations) are rated.
-Interview ratings, which include an evaluation of the writing sample by the program faculty, encompass the remainder of points earned.
+Next, students are invited for a personal interview.
+Data sources (cumulative average, recommendations) are rated.
+Interview ratings encompass the remainder of points earned.
 All data are compiled and each applicant is ranked ordered.
 Program capacity based upon NASP standards indicates 12 FTE to 1 staff ratio.
 Approximately, 10 to 15 students can be admitted.
 Current student enrollment, however, dictates the number of openings available.
-In recent years, we have admitted well below the ratio permitted by NASP.
+In recent years, we have admitted approximately the ratio permitted by NASP.